openstack/placement/doc/source/cli/placement-manage.rst

     connection is determined by ``[placement_database]/connection`` in the configuration file used by placement-manage.
 If the ``connection`` option is not set, the command will fail.
 The defined database must already exist.

+``placement-manage db stamp <version>``
+    Stamp the revision table with the given revision; don’t run any migrations.
+    This can be used when the database already exists and you want to bring it under alembic control.